-- (1) An individual may apply to the chief executive for approval of the individual as the nominee for the holder of an AIS approval. - (2) The application must be- - (a) in the approved form; and - (b) endorsed by the holder of the AIS approval; and
+(1) An individual may apply to the chief executive for approval of the individual as the nominee for the holder of an AIS approval.

+- (2) The application must be-

+- (a) endorsed by the holder of the AIS approval; and

-(c) accompanied by the prescribed fee.
+- (b) accompanied by the prescribed fee.

-- (1) The chief executive must consider the application within 28 days after receiving all necessary information relevant to the application and- - (a) grant the application, with or without conditions the chief executive considers reasonable and relevant; or - (b) refuse to grant the application. - (2) An approval as a nominee is prescribed for the Act, section 18(1)(c)(ii).
+(1) The chief executive must consider the application within 28 days after receiving all necessary information relevant to the application and, subject to section 147D(4) and (5)-

+- grant the application, with or without conditions the (a) chief executive considers reasonable and relevant; or - (b) refuse to grant the application. - (2) An approval as a nominee is prescribed for the Act, section 18(1)(c)(ii).